Initiative

 Conservation and regeneration of biomes

-Transparency
+Transparency and monitoring

 To assist us in the planning, selection and monitoring of projects, we joined forces with Pachama, a startup that uses cutting-edge artificial intelligence solutions to monitor and track forest regeneration to account for carbon.
 Pachama's work involves gathering precise satellite images that provide traceability, transparency and scalability for regeneration and conservation projects.
 This ensures that future carbon credits meet the highest standards of quality.